Celebrate Cervical Cancer Awareness Month by learning about cervical cancer screening and prevention

 Health disparities & cervical cancer

 Tatiyanna Morrow provides cervical cancer outreach and education as a part of the Neighborhood HealthSource community health team.
-She also helps women without insurance access screening and other resources in our clinics.
+She also helps patients without insurance access screening and other resources in our clinics.

 “There are significant disparities around cervical cancer for African American women in particular,” Tatiyanna explains.
 This often has to do with lack of access or lack of health insurance, she says.
-According to the National Institutes of Health, African American women have the highest rates of death from cervical cancer.
+According to the National Institutes of Health, African Americans have the highest rates of death from cervical cancer.

 To address these disparities in the communities Neighborhood HealthSource serves, Tatiyanna says, the clinic partners with the Minnesota Department of Health Sage Screening program.
 The program covers the cost of screening for patients without insurance with the goal of catching cancer early, in its most treatable stages.